jtb75/serverless_security/README.md

-All code in this repo is provided without support or warranty from Palo Alto Networks.
 Please review code used from this repo prior to use in your environment.

 Folders: